1961 Atlantic hurricane season: Retirement

-The names Carla and Hattie were later retired, replaced with Carol and Holly, respectively.
+The names Carla and Hattie were retired after the season due to their severity of impacts.
+They were replaced with Carol and Holly, respectively, for the 1965 season.

 Season effects

-The following table lists all of the storms that have formed in the 1961 Atlantic hurricane season.
-It includes their duration, names, landfall(s) (in parentheses), damages, and death totals.
+This is a table of all of the storms that formed in the 1961 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1961 USD.